SBTI-IT/elms/README.md

 Leave Management System allows employees to apply for a leave based on the number of leave days they have accumulated.

 ## v2.3
-- Send email notification to employee after leave application status is changed
+- Sends an email notification to employee after leave application status is changed
 - MS Excel spreadsheet has extra columns inducating the From-To and Days remaining
 - Calculates leave days remaining for Supervisor and Employee